robotics data flow

 Every object on the wire is a self-describing envelope:

-• The 2-byte big-endian length bounds type names at 65 535 bytes; real ROS 2 names fit in ~64.
+• The 2-byte big-endian length limits type names to 65 535 bytes.
+Real ROS 2 names fit in approximately 64 bytes.

 QoS → lanes

 ROS 2 QoS hints map onto MoQT lanes at the relay.
-You pass a qos profile when you create a publication; the relay routes and admits the track by the resulting capability.
+You pass a qos profile when you create a publication.
+The relay routes and admits the track by the resulting capability.

 Drop-in ROS 2 transport